seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TAMORA**
 My lovely Aaron, wherefore look'st thou sad,
-When every thing doth make a gleeful boast?
+When everything doth make a gleeful boast?
 The birds chant melody on every bush,
 The snake lies rolled in the cheerful sun,
 The green leaves quiver with the cooling wind